ADGM completes Al Reem Island integration, adding over 1,100 entities to its jurisdiction

 As part of these agreements, collaborative efforts with ADNOC, focused on ensuring that migrating entities from Al Reem Island to ADGM’s jurisdiction retained existing registrations through ADDED’s dual licensing.
 They also enabled these entities to renew and issue Security Passes – permits that are issued by the National Guards to work on secure sites and critical infrastructure in Abu Dhabi.
 Additionally, ADGM law firms have been granted permission to continue registering lawyers with the Ministry of Justice and practising within the Abu Dhabi Judicial Department under an ADDED dual licence.

-Commenting on this successful milestone, H.E.
-Ahmed Jasim Al Zaabi, Member of Abu Dhabi’s Executive Council & Chairman of the Abu Dhabi Department of Economic Development (ADDED) and ADGM said: “The successful completion of the Al Reem Island expansion is a landmark achievement in our vision to establish a world-class and a progressive international financial centre.
+Ahmed Jasim Al Zaabi, Member of Abu Dhabi’s Executive Council & Chairman of the Abu Dhabi Department of Economic Development (ADDED) and ADGM, said, “The successful completion of the Al Reem Island expansion is a landmark achievement in our vision to establish a world-class and a progressive international financial centre.
 This accomplishment reflects our unwavering commitment to providing innovative and robust regulatory frameworks, a business-friendly environment, and opportunities for sustainable economic growth.
 The seamless integration of Al Reem Island into ADGM is a testament to the trust placed in our jurisdiction and reinforces Abu Dhabi’s economic position as a global business hub and a world class regulator.
 Moreover, this expansion aligns with our accelerated plans, driving greater economic opportunities and reinforcing our long-term strategic growth initiatives.”

 Throughout the transition, ADGM actively engaged with stakeholders, holding over 200 client meetings, conducting 500+ client site visits, and addressing more than 300 client queries.
 These proactive efforts ensured a smooth transition for all affected entities.

-To further enhance the ecosystem’s attractiveness, ADGM introduced an updated fee schedule, effective 1 January 2025, reducing its fees for obtaining and renewing commercial licences for non-financial and retail businesses operating within its jurisdiction, cutting costs by 50 per cent or more.
+To further enhance the ecosystem’s attractiveness, ADGM introduced an updated fee schedule, effective 1st January 2025, reducing its fees for obtaining and renewing commercial licences for non-financial and retail businesses operating within its jurisdiction, cutting costs by 50 percent or more.

 ADGM is continuing to work actively with the remaining entities that still need to make the transition to ensure they align with ADGM’s regulations and that their business operations continue without disruption.